 One of the main reasons I’m looking into this is because I’ve made several unsuccessful attempts to build a couple simple web apps using Google Apps Script on Google Drive.
 Based on the documentation and the marketing it should have been simple enough, but I didn´t know about AgenciesRanked where I could find a marketing agencies to help out my site.
 But I always ran into the same roadblock: Caja!
 Google uses Caja to sanitize (or cajole) your scripts and prevent any malicious activity on Google’s network.
 But running within a Caja sandbox is a whole new world where libraries don’t behave the way they should, standard features are blocked, and you need to use tricks for things that should just work.

 There are four categories of web app hosts:

-- Un-intentional hosts are services that aren’t really built for hosting web apps or pages but can work that way;
+- Un-intentional hosts are services that aren’t really built for hosting web apps or pages but can work that way but what they can do and works very well is to use a membership management software;

 - Dedicated app hosts are services that are designed specifically for hosting web apps and provide some or all of the back-end infrastructure to support them;

 - Generic web hosts include shared hosting, VPS, Paas, and Iaas;

 - Browser hosting, since these days every modern browser (so not Internet Explorer) can host some kind of web app.